-\paragraph{Brief} Give your organisation -- and its press, communications and legal department -- advance warning that you are publicising the research, and that it may bring some harassment.
-They should have procedures for handling this and protecting their members, though many can be unprepared~\cite{ketchum2020report}.
-If there are no procedures in place, then guidance and policy templates are publicly available for researchers to initiate a dialogue with their organisation.\footnote{E.g. Data \& Society's sheet on \href{https://datasociety.net/wp-content/uploads/2016/10/Online\_Harassment\_Information\_Sheet-Oct-2016.pdf}{`Online Harassment Information for Universities'}} \paragraph{Protect identity} Would-be harassers use online search to find details about their targets or to identify routes to attack them (e.g. by sending them abusive social media messages).
-Consider editing, hiding, or removing online information about you that you would not want malicious parties to use~\cite{glaserprotect}. \paragraph{Get support} There is great value in having someone to discuss harassment with.
-They do not have to be a collaborator or even someone in the field.
-Let them know that the work might spark a backlash before it happens.
-It is OK just to vent~\cite{steiger2021psychological}. \paragraph{Curate outreach} Talking to the press is rarely compulsory: not every media request has to be answered.
-Some discussions are likely to result in negative coverage.
-It is often worthwhile looking to see what the journalist and outlet in question has published before, so that you know that research is treated appropriately.
+\paragraph{Inform} A researcher can give their organisation (and its press, communications and legal departments) advance warning that they are publicising the research, and that it may bring some harassment.
+Organisations should have procedures for handling this and protecting their members~\cite{ketchum2020report}.
+If no procedures are in place, guidance and policy templates are publicly available for researchers to initiate dialogue.\footnote{E.g., Data \& Society's sheet on \href{https://datasociety.net/wp-content/uploads/2016/10/Online\_Harassment\_Information\_Sheet-Oct-2016.pdf}{`Online Harassment Information for Universities'}} Informally, finding people to discuss experiences of harassment with, either professionally or as a friend, can build a support network in case of a backlash.

-Our comments here are not intended to constrain academic and civic discussion about research -- and it is certainly the case that some criticism of research outputs in risky areas will be legitimate.
-Indeed, proper documentation of research outputs (such as datasets, models and annotation frameworks) increases research transparency.
-Thus, the steps that we propose will not only mitigate the risk of harm but will also improve academic scrutiny and debate.
+\paragraph{Protect yourself} Would-be harassers may search online to find details about their targets or to identify routes of attack (e.g., via abusive social media messages).
+Researchers may wish to consider editing, hiding, or removing online information that they would not want malicious parties to use, such as personal emails or phone numbers \cite{glaserprotect}.

+\paragraph{Curate outreach} Talking to the press is rarely compulsory: not every media request has to be answered.
+Some discussions are likely to lead to negative coverage.
+It is worth examining what a journalist or outlet has published before in order to make an informed decision about whether or not to engage.